Zamalek SC: Reconstruction and reform (2014–)

+On 5 June 2025, Zamalek claimed the 2024–25 Egypt Cup after a dramatic 8-7 victory on penalties over Pyramids FC, following a 1-1 draw across 120 minutes.
+On 16 May 2026, Zamalek won the second leg match of the 2026 CAF Confederation Cup final by a score of 1–0, finishing 1–1 on aggregate, losing the title with penalties.
+On 20 May 2026, Zamalek secured their 15th Egyptian Premier League title, after defeating Ceramica Cleopatra FC 1–0 at the Cairo International Stadium.

 Crests and colors

 Crests

 In 1913, the Cairo International Sports Club "Zamalek" was the official name of the club, often stamped C.I.S.C on the team's white jersey.
 In 1941, the royal emblem of the Kingdom of Egypt and Sudan was the official emblem of the club at the time; when the club's name changed from "Mixed Club" to "Farouk Club" by royal order from Farouk I, who was a fan of the club.